Ed-von-Schleck/shoco/README.md

 _shoco_ compresses short strings to be even smaller.
 It is very fast, but the most remarkable property is:  If your string is ASCII, _shoco_ guarantees that the compressed string will never be bigger than the input string.
 In fact, an ASCII string is proper input for the decompressor (and of course, it decompresses to the exact same string). _shoco_ comes with sane defaults, but includes the tools to train the compressor for _your_ specific type of input data.
 The maximum compression rate is 50%, but usually in the range of 30%-35% (although if you have _very_ special data, and trained _shoco_ accordingly, it might even be better).

+_shoco_'s focus lies less on maximum compression (on might want to device an arithmetic coder or something similar to achieve this), but on speed and simplicity of code.
+Even when compressing and decompressing millions of strings, you should not experience a noticable impact as compared to using plain strings.

 Installation
 ------------